biglizards/SoF-Notes/content/Campaigns/Companions of Knutsdir.md

 Aethild goes around the dockside taverns, asking the barkeeps to put up notices that we're looking for crew.
 We interview 6 people and hire 5, at a rate of 2B/day each for a 5 day journey (1S per crew member).

 - cecil linion of duruza.
 Knows how to do ropemaking and sails.
 Pleasant, professional, and forthright.
 Aethild clocks him as gay and flits a bit.
+Apparently kremish.
 - Burly man with a cropped beard. hairy guy.
 Aiba.
 Experienced quartermaster.
 Has killed people before.
 - guy with an eyepatch, scars, and three silver teeth. carries a dagger at his belt. ears pierced.
 From Skelverthon, in the sea of shades.
 Aethild gets a bad vibe from this guy and denies him.
 - woman with long curly GOLDEN hair, covered in sailor's tatoos.
 Nesta Krid.
 Mostly experience fishing.
 Is kremish, and was approached by someone representing the dewis and offered triple what we're paying.
 She admits this freely and says she doesn't like them as she worships the ideal lodges.
 Girlboss.
 - average man, bit of a receding hairline 22 years old.
 5 foot 7.
 Anato (nat).
 Mixed experience, 15 years.
 Seems a little dim.
 - Young woman, dark hair, fairly tanned.
 Prominent joker scar at the side of her mouth.
-Zarya Zaralo.
+Zarya Caralo.
 From Ambraka (the varlish name for Varnoss).
 30 years experience.
 Woman of discretion.

 ---